floriandejonckheere/utu-thesis/thesis/chapters/06-proposed-solution.typ

 == Collection

+// Collection strategies
-// Static analysis of code base (because no requirements or design documents)
+// - Static analysis of code base (because no requirements or design documents)
-// Dynamic analysis, because inherent polymorphism and late binding -> through execution and also integration tests
+// - Dynamic analysis, because inherent polymorphism and late binding -> through execution and also integration tests
-// Version history (because strong culture of code ownership), but only from specific commits (because Link v5 refactor)
+// - Version history (because strong culture of code ownership), but only from specific commits (because Link v5 refactor)
+//      Justify why this strategy is applicable, and mention the parameters (how many commits, authors, timespan, etc.)

 == Decomposition